 - Personal equipment (kit list in Handbook).

 On application to join this culturally immersive expedition, potential teammates will receive a detailed Expedition Handbook.
 Here are some expedition-specific questions and our general FAQ will answer many other questions.
 Get in touch if your question remains unanswered.

 What do you mean by minimalist?

 In contrast to many of our kit-heavy expeditions, the style of this trip is very different.
 Most of the key items will be provided by the Bedouin and Secret Compass will provide a (very short) kit list for the remainder.
-Team members are encouraged to relax and leave behind the distractions of modern life.
+Team members are encouraged to relax and leave behind the distractions and clutter of modern life.

 Can I charge all my electricals?